brodybits/sqlite-evcustom-browser-memory-storage-ext-free/README.md

 Require this package in an HTML5 application that is built using a tool such as Webpack.

+## Known quirks on browser

+- attempt to SELECT a blob value, such as `SELECT X'40414243'`, gives a nonsense result value
+- known issue with attempt to store and select Infinity value from a column with no/NUMERIC/REAL/INTEGER/TEXT type affinity
+- known truncation issue in case of string with U+0000 ("\0") character

 # Original documentation from cordova-plugin-sqlite-evplus-ext-common-free

 **NOTICE:** This version branch only works on browser platform.